LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 4. Connect the LabBench SCALE device to the Response Port of the CPAR+ Due device.
 Set the slider to a rating of zero.
 5. Connect to cuffs to Outlets 1 and 2 on the CPAR+ DUO device.
 These cuffs are wrapped around water-filled plastic bottles with a circumference similar to the limb being tested in the actual experiment.
 Their water level is set, so the softness of the bottle approximates the softness of the limb being tested.

-Please see Figure 2 for an illustration of the experimental setup.
+Please see Figure 2 for how to install the test protocol in LabBench.

 ![](ProtocolInstallation.png)